AryanAgrahari07/dotenv-guard/README.md

 ### Code Detection

-dotenv-guard scans your JavaScript/TypeScript files for `process.env` usage to automatically mark variables as required:
+dotenv-shield scans your JavaScript/TypeScript files for `process.env` usage to automatically mark variables as required:

 ```javascript
 // Detected in your code: